 2. The amount of protein oxidized during training is minimal and can easily be replaced after you train (with no harm to muscle strength/size).

 Where does this leave us?
-I think it’s a matter of individual preferences and priorities, and I doubt it makes that much difference if your overall nutrition is in order.
+I usually take them because it seems to help me train more intensely.
+But I think it’s a matter of individual preferences and priorities, and I doubt it makes that much difference if your overall nutrition is in order.
 My theory is the leaner you are the more important BCAA supplementation would be.
-But this is a miniscule in the grand scheme of things.

 Here’s another suggestion you may want to consider–do some light cardiovascular training first thing in the morning on an empty stomach.
 Have a cup of coffee then do about thirty minutes of brisk walking or riding a bike a few times a week.